bloominstituteoftechnology/react-stateful-widgets/README.md

 #### Steps

-- [ ] You will add functionality to all components inside inside `src/components`.
+- [ x] You will add functionality to all components inside inside `src/components`.
-- [ ] Work on the components **in the same order in which they display in Chrome** (to go from easiest challenge to hardest).
+- [ x] Work on the components **in the same order in which they display in Chrome** (to go from easiest challenge to hardest).
-- [ ] Each file includes a link to a video, and a set of instructions which can be summarized as:
+- [ x] Each file includes a link to a video, and a set of instructions which can be summarized as:
   - Watch the video demoing the finished component, and think about how much state is needed.
   - Create the necessary slices of component state using the state hook.
   - Fix the JSX so it displays information derived from state, instead of hard-coded data.